 Step 2: Tape Out Vertical Lines

-Keep the tape straight and pull it tightly when mapping out your herringbone design on your bathroom wall.
+Keep the line of tape straight and pull it tightly when mapping out your herringbone design on your bathroom wall.
 This will help you get clean and crisp lines.

 Step 3: Tape Diagonal Lines